-How to scan and sign a document using your iPhone or iPad
+How to scan a document or photo using your iPhone, iPad or iPod touch

 Note: Once you create a signature, it will be an option the next time you go to sign a document so you can just select it to add it to another document, or you can choose to add another signature.

-How to scan a document using your iPhone or iPad to appear on your Mac
+How to scan a photo or document using your iPhone or iPad to appear on your Mac

 Apple has a feature called Continuity that runs across its devices, from iPhone and iPad to Mac, allowing your devices to work better together.
 You can read all about Continuity and everything it offers in our separate feature.

-One of the features of Continuity is the ability to scan a document using your iPhone or iPad and it appear instantly on your Mac though.
+One of the features of Continuity is the ability to scan a photo or document using your iPhone or iPad and it appear instantly on your Mac though.
 Here's how:

 - Open a supported application on your Mac (such as Mail, Messages, Notes)